-There are a ton of museums within in an easily walkable area in Washington D.C.
-The Smithsonian Institution is a huge part of this, but there are also other national funded museums as well as privately funded museums that charge an entrance fee.
+There are a ton of museums within an easily walkable area in Washington D.C.
+The Smithsonian Institution is a huge part of this, but there are also other nationally funded museums as well as privately funded museums that charge an entrance fee.

 Established in 1846, The Smithsonian Institution includes 19 museums plus the National Zoo.
-With a budget of 1 billion dollars in 2020, and over 22 million visitors in 2019 the system really is massive.
-All of the Smithsonian museums are free to the public, and located close to the National Mall.
+With a budget of 1 billion dollars in 2020 and over 22 million visitors in 2019 the system really is massive.
+All of the Smithsonian museums are free to the public and are located close to the National Mall.

 All of the museums have changing exhibits, check for anything of interest before you go.

-*During COVID Smithsonian museums started requiring timed entry passes, check before you go.
+*Currently Smithsonian museums are requiring timed entry passes, check before you go.

 National Museum of American History

 America on the Move– All sorts of transportation is chronicled here.
-Includes a locomotive and a 1959 subway car from the Chicogo “L” system that you can climb into.
+Includes a locomotive and a 1959 subway car from the Chicago “L” system that you can climb into.
 1st Floor East

 The First Ladies– This collection of dresses worn by First Ladies is a great exhibit for kids and parents alike!
 3rd Floor Center